Routing Queries to Data Sources

 1messages = run_agent("How many languages does Embed support?")

-Let’s now ask the agent a question about the authors of the sentence BERT paper.
+Let’s now ask the agent a question about setting up the Notion API so we can connect it to LLMs.
 This information is not likely to be found in the developer documentation or code examples because it is not Cohere-specific, so we can expect the agent to use the internet search tool.

 And this is exactly what the agent does.
 This time, it decides to use the search_internet tool, triggers the search through Tavily search, and uses the results to generate its response.